graphql/graphql.github.io/src/content/learn/BestPractice-ServingOverHTTP.md

 ## Draft Transport Specification

 A detailed [HTTP & websockets transport specification](https://github.com/graphql/graphql-over-http) is in development.
-Though it is not yet finalized, these draft specifications are being treated as a single source of truth by graphql client & library maintainers from across language communities for how graphql protocols work.
-Unlike the language specification, adherence is not mandatory for interoperability, but most implementations are moving towards these standards.
+Though it is not yet finalized, these draft specifications act as a single source of truth for GraphQL client & library maintainers, detailing how to expose and consume a GraphQL API using an HTTP transport.
+Unlike the language specification, adherence is not mandatory, but most implementations are moving towards these standards to maximize interoperability.